henning-roos/team-learning-go/README.md

 TODO:
 - Make use of debugging
-- Add another test for the other wrong answer so we cannot introduce the same bug again...
+- Add another test for the other wrong answer so we cannot introduce the same bug again... (reference instead of deep copy)
 - Use Open Trivia to get questions and answers (https://opentdb.com/api_config.php)
 - Write the rules of the game
 - Enable so that you can use multiple packages